 Traveling with toddlers can be a challenge, especially when you have older kids that do so well and show you what life will be like in just a few more years when traveling together.

-So I wanted to share with you 11 tips that helped our first time traveling with a toddler on a plane and hanging in the airport that made our experience go pretty well….oh and 1 thing NOT to do.
+So I wanted to share with you 11 tips that helped us during our first time traveling with a toddler on a plane.
+We spent much of it hanging at the airport but also on the plane and these ideas made our experience go pretty well….oh and 1 thing NOT to do.

 DON’T LET YOUR TODDLER OUT OF YOUR SIGHT IN AN AIRPORT!